 Through the UMA program, MIF will equip students with the following four FAA certifications: private pilot in the first year, instrument rating in the second year, commercial pilot in the third year, and flight instructor in the fourth year.

 Because of UMA’s low public tuition rates, our BS in Aviation is significantly less expensive than comparable programs.
-Plus, financial aid is available to most students to help offset the costs, and if you’ve served in the armed forces, your military education benefits may pay 100% of your tuition and fees.
+Plus, financial aid is available to most students to help offset the costs, and if you’ve served in the armed forces, your military education benefits may pay a portion of your tuition and fees.

 To further reduce student costs, UMA has also integrated a Red Bird FMX Full Motion Flight Simulator into the curriculum as a tool to supplement student flight time.